 There are really five beaches at Falassarna, all quite different in character.
 The main Falassarna beach is near the southern end of the straggling village.
-The water is some of the clearest we’ve seen anywhere in the world, the sand golden with occasional sprinkles of pink along the shoreline.
 This is where most of the tavernas can be found, and some of them have mini-playgrounds for the kids.
+The water is some of the clearest we’ve seen anywhere globally, the sand golden with occasional sprinkles of pink along the shoreline.

-Walk north from the main beach and the adventure begins.
+Walk north from the main beach, and the adventure begins.
 There’s a section of dunes and large rocks for adventurers, then a smaller, beautiful cove with a taverna on the hill above.
-Beyond the rocks another pristine bay beckons, with another series of coves below the Agia Paraskevi chapel.
-There are two superb natural rock pools here which are ideal for kids, the water is sheltered, shallow and calm.
+Beyond the rocks, another pristine bay beckons, with another series of coves below the Agia Paraskevi chapel.
+There are two superb natural rock pools that are ideal for kids.
+The water is sheltered, shallow and calm.
 There is also a great beach bar and three tavernas just up the hill.

-Falassarna feels like a world apart, and it’s very uncommercialized compared to most Crete resorts on the north coast.
-There’s only one hotel of any size, Falasarna Bay, which has apartments ideal for families.
+Falassarna feels like a world apart, and it’s very uncommercialised compared to most Crete resorts on the north coast.
+There’s only one hotel of any size, Falasarna Bay, with apartments ideal for families.
 The taverna in the same building is one of the best in the village.